openziti/ziti-doc/docfx_project/ziti/overview.md

 The Controller uses an out of process database (Postgres) to store the information needed to manage the network.

-### ZITI ROUTER
+### ZITI FABRIC ROUTER

-Ziti Routers are the fundamental building blocks of the Ziti Network.
+Ziti Fabric Routers are the fundamental building blocks of the Ziti Network.
 These routers are responsible for securely and reliably delivering traffic from one Ziti Network node to the traffic’s destination.

-Routers are linked together to form a mesh network.
+Fabric Routers are linked together to form a mesh network.
 This mesh is constantly being monitored for latency and the fastest paths are used when routing traffic to the destination.
 The monitoring also allows for active failover to ensure a reliable network connection